CustomerSure

 It’s also called (obviously) the ‘recommend question’ and (less obviously) the ‘ultimate question’, because of the title of the book which first popularised Net Promoter.

-Before we go forward and look at the Net Promoter System, let’s quickly go backwards and look at where it came from.
-If you’re serious about implementing NPS, it’s good to know why this question is the “ultimate question” – it wasn’t just plucked out of thin air.
+If you’re serious about implementing NPS, you should know why this question is the “ultimate question” – it wasn’t just plucked out of thin air.

 In 2003, a consultant at Bain & Co. named Fred Reichheld started researching which customer satisfaction question was most strongly linked with growth.